I read in school with my child today and it was a fascinating – and surprising – experience.

 Turns out, he can read.
 Of course, I knew this – but at the same time, I didn’t.

 At home, we usually read storybooks at night, a time when we’re both tired, and also a time that competes with the TV and play with his brothers.
 Reading therefore depends on his mood, and is sometimes a second choice after I’ve banned the X-box.
 He still enjoys it, but since he’s tired and not always in the mood, his motivation to tackle more difficult reads is often flagging, and his reaction to any corrections can be grumpy and impatient.
-Therefore, my role at home is more about inspiration; making reading a source of comfort, relaxation, and mother-and-son time.
+Therefore, my role at home is more about inspiration and I often read to him, making reading a source of comfort, relaxation, and mother-and-son time.
 We create lovely memories, but probably don’t really extend his reading skills.

 At school, he’s awake, focused, and expecting to make an effort and to be taught.

 The whole dynamic was subtly different.
-He wasn’t expecting me to call him, and seemed delighted.
+He was surprised and delighted to be reading with me.
 He tackled every word, and was happy to discuss the meanings.
 As he read, his voice was lower, quieter, and more consistent than usual; he was aware of the other people in the room.
 He looked at me with mild curiosity, because I was different, too.
-Not the sleepy mum in baggy old sweatpants sprawled out beside him, but now a tidy mother, sitting up straight, talking formally, with my hair brushed and my voice moderated.
+Not the sleepy mum in baggy old sweatpants sprawled out beside him, or bouncing around pretending to be a monkey, but now a tidy mother, sitting up straight, talking formally, with my hair brushed and my voice moderated.

 While we both got to enjoy each other in a new light, the reading also became more technical and assessed.